mkromberg/jswc/docs/Usage/Configuration.md

 Sets the port number to be used by the server.
 Defaults to 22322.

+## FOLDER

+If EWC was loaded using `]Link.Create` on a machine with a file system watcher, EWC will be able to determine the folder that it was loaded from.
+In other situations, you need to set this variable so that EWC can locate the the demo application images, and the javascript client code.
+For example:

+`EWC.FOLDER←'/git/ewc'`

 ## RESOURCES

 Sets up virtual folders that contain images and other resources that your